3DAYSOFDESIGN

 • He has created several public pieces, including for Kirstenbosch Botanical Gardens

 To Conrad Hicks, blacksmithing is material-led and intuitive.
 “I try to respond to what the material wants to say,” he explains.
 Conrad originally trained in sculpture at Cape Technikon, before working in art and architectural restoration, including a period at the Royal Academy in London.
 In the late 1990s, he bought an anvil and began forging.
-Later he, acquired and restored The Bijou, a former cinema where his forge is based today.
+Later, he acquired and restored The Bijou, a former cinema where his forge is based today.
 Initially commission-led, producing staircases, furniture and gates, Conrad's practice has shifted towards more personal, sculptural work.
 His pieces are rich in symbolism, and he sees his role as an artisan as revealing meaning already present in the material.
 “It is an investigation into what I need to learn or what needs to be said," Conrad shares.
 "It is deeply revealing.”

 Blacksmithing is essentially about tool making.
 Every project requires a specific set of tools that the smith must first create.
 In this sense, the tools are the work.
 When a tool functions perfectly, it becomes sculptural, following an aesthetic where beauty is rooted in utility.